ITNaveen/Networking-NT/IPV/Intro.md

 2. on mac - ifconfig en0 | grep ether

 # ARP (address resolution protocol) -
-ARP is needed to translate IP to MAC and used only witin lan.
+ARP is needed to translate IP to MAC and used only within lan.
 - when a laptopA wants to connect with laptopB then it needs mac of B and only then via switch it con connect, so A ask ARP table and if ARP has corresponding mac then it gives to A or ARP brodcast message asking "hey device with IP ....., give me your mac" and then get mac of that ip (from laptopB) and thats it. now laptopA has mac and ip and it can now send request and due to mac address, now switch will make this connection.